 Kathryn Grigg is a family law attorney in Madison and a partner in Axley.
 Ms. Grigg concentrates her practice in divorce, legal separation, child custody and placement, child support, maintenance (alimony), property division, paternity, relocation, and drafting prenuptial and postnuptial agreements.

 Ms. Grigg is skilled in helping clients protect their business interests and minimize exposure for paying support.
 She has extensive experience representing self-employed clients and analyzing complex assets and income structures.
 Ms. Grigg’s approach blends empathy with client education.
 She believes that clients who understand the legal process and the laws are in a better position to shape the outcome and attain favorable results.

-Admitted to practice in the State Courts of Wisconsin and the Western District of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin and Federal Court for the and Western District of Wisconsin.

 B.A., University of Wisconsin-Madison

 - Member, Dane County Bar Association

 - Co-Chair, Dane County Bar Association Case Mediation Committee

 - Member of Jaycees of Wisconsin

 - Board of Directors: Legal Counsel, 2011 – 2013